-Rent a Car ($$$) — If you’re feeling adventurous and want to drive along the dramatic cliffs and windy roads then I highly suggest renting a car.
-Most all the roads are skinny two-lane roads so be sure to keep an eye out for larger vehicles and the millions of scooters.
+Rent a Car or a Vespa ($$$) — If you’re feeling adventurous and want to drive along the dramatic cliffs and windy roads then I highly suggest renting a car or a Vespa.
+Mostly, the roads are skinny two-lane roads so be sure to keep an eye out for larger vehicles and the crazy Italian drivers.

 The SITA bus ($) — 10 euro for an all-day pass.
 Make sure to catch the early bus out and try to get on a mid-afternoon or late evening (buses run until 9pm) bus back otherwise you could be waiting hours for a seat!

-Thanks for reading along.
-I still dream of getting back to this place so if you have the chance to go anywhere in the world I will always choose the Amalfi Coast!
+Thanks so much for reading my “Visiting The Amalfi Coast: A Travel Guide”.
+I still dream of getting back to this place so if you have the chance to go anywhere in the world, choose the Amalfi Coast!
 Share this guide with your family & friends if you enjoyed it.
-And for more travel guides head here!
+And for more Italy guides head here!